jon-seana/ip/docs/README.md

 - `deadline` - Add a deadline task
 - `event` - Add an event task
 - `list` - List all tasks
-- 'mark' and 'unmark' - Mark or unmark a task as done
+- `mark` and `unmark` - Mark or unmark a task as done
 - `delete` - Delete a task
 - `find` - Find tasks by keyword
-- 'sort' - Sort tasks by date in ascending order
+- `sort` - Sort tasks by date in ascending order

 > [!NOTE]
 >